CumulusNetworks/docs/content/cumulus-netq-410/Lifecycle-Management/CL-Upgrade-LCM.md

 For deployments running Cumulus Linux versions:

-- 5.6.0 to 5.8.0: you can upgrade up to Cumulus Linux version 5.9 if your environment is running NetQ 4.10.1.
-If you are running an earlier NetQ version, you must {{<link title="Upgrade NetQ Agent" text="upgrade to 4.10.1">}} before you upgrade Cumulus Linux. <!--add "or later" in 4.11 release-->
+- 5.6.0 to 5.8.0: you can upgrade up to Cumulus Linux version 5.9 or later if your environment is running NetQ 4.10.1.
+If you are running an earlier NetQ version, you must {{<link title="Upgrade NetQ Agent" text="upgrade to 4.10.1">}} before you upgrade Cumulus Linux. <!--add "version 4.10.1 or later" in 4.11 release-->
 - 5.0.1 to 5.7.0: you can upgrade up to Cumulus Linux version 5.8